13 Summer Haircut Trends To Inspire Your Next Salon Appointment

 The Sculpted Fringe

-If you like the idea of a fringe but don’t want to go through the awkward growing-out stage, consider a long side fringe that can be tucked behind the ear or blow-dried to achieve this retro, sculpted style as seen on Bella Sabo.
-“Following on from the popularity of side partings, this deep side fringe is set in place, meaning it can be achieved without necessarily cutting your hair short,” says Smith.
-“It frames the face beautifully.”
+If you like the idea of bangs but don’t want to go through the awkward growing-out stage, consider long side bangs that can be tucked behind the ear or blowdried to achieve this retro, sculpted style as seen on Bella Sabo.
+“Following on from the popularity of side [parts], deep side [bangs] are set in place, meaning they can be achieved without necessarily cutting your hair short,” says Smith.
+“This frames the face beautifully.”

+Named such thanks to the countless ’90s models that used to rock something similar (think Cindy Crawford and Linda Evangelista), this cut is simple in theory: a blend of face-framing layers create soft movement through the mid-lengths and ends, says TONI&GUY’s Sakkas — but it’s certainly bold in impact.
+To elevate it, ask your stylist for chunky curtain bangs, like this cut by Olivia Wilson.
+Consider a hot brush for styling, such as Shark SmoothStyle Hot Brush & Smoothing Comb.

+If you’re sold on the idea of a bob but not the inevitability of regular trims, consider this; it’s somewhere between an outgrown pixie and a layered bob, says Buller.
+“This is all about texture with lots of soft layering and soft edges.
+It has wisps and licks at every angle — a natural, carefree and touchable style.”
+The inspiration is undoubtedly ’90s.
+Think Winona Ryder and Natalie Portman, says Buller.
+He adds, “This type of style can be manipulated to bring out everyone’s best features, so don’t shy away from it.
+By adjusting the length and working with the right fringe for your face shape, your chosen stylist can personalize it to you.”
+This cut by New York hairstylist Kiyotaka Tsutsumi is perfect.

 AdvertisementADVERTISEMENT